Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment removes gender studies as an area from which members of the Louisiana Women's Policy and Research Commission can be selected, while also making some technical changes.
+Plain English: The amendment removes gender studies as an approved area for selecting members with academic or professional expertise to the Louisiana Women's Policy and Research Commission.

-• Removes gender studies from the list of academic or professional areas from which commission members may be chosen.
+• Removes gender studies from the list of acceptable areas of expertise for selecting thirteen women members to the commission.

 Plain English: The amendment changes the membership requirements for the Louisiana Women's Policy and Research Commission by adding new members and specifying their areas of expertise.